Living in the sprawl

 “And there’s no end in sight”

-The above photo shows the sprawling city of Tokyo.
+The below photo shows the sprawling city of Tokyo.
 I asked on Twitter what sprawl is.
 When Tokyo came up in conversation, the reaction from some wasn’t great when I suggested Tokyo is also an example of sprawl.

 But the fact is (1) Google returns 17,900 results for the term “sprawling city of Tokyo”, and (2) the continuous urban area of Tokyo stretches a massive 100km+ in some directions (if you exclude short gaps caused by reserved green space around a few river beds).
 For context: There’s 49,100 results for “sprawling city Los Angeles”, you’d think LA would be far further ahead than that.